javiorfo/nvim-wildcat/README.md

     build_tool = "gradle",
     default_server = "tomcat",
     tomcat = {
-        home = "/path/to/tomcat",
+        path = "/path/to/tomcat",
     }
 }
 ```

 ## Usage
 ### To deploy on the server
-- This command will run Maven or GradlMaven or Gradlet will deploy the war/ear in the deployments folder and it will start the server.
+- This command will run Maven or Gradle and will deploy the war/ear in the deployments folder and it will start the server.
 To run it, inside the app root folder execute this command `:WildcatRun`
 - If you want to run this command outside the app root folder, pass the path by parameter `:WildcatRun /path/to/your/app/folder`

 ### List of commands: